dsmcfarl/forth-stm32f746-disco/README.md

 * Prefer longer words to comments. i.e., if making a word longer will eliminate the need for a comment explaining the meaning of the word, then make it longer.
+* Prefer defining short descriptive local words to adding comments at the end of each line in a definition.
+* All words that fetch a value must be suffixed with a "@".
+* All word that store a value must be suffixed with a "!".
+* Use "$", "%", and "#" to prefix all literal numbers except 0 to avoid amiguity
+  about base.
+* Dinstinct functionality should be split into separate files.
+* Each file must have a comment at the top explaining the purpose of the file.
+* Source file namess must be suffixed with ".fs".
+* Use appropriate #require directives (e4thcom specific) at the top of any file using words from other files.
+* When defining multiple constants, variables, etc. in a row, vertically align the defining words (e.g., constant).
+* Vertically align inline comments whenever practical.
+Prefer starting the comments at column 41.
+* Use tabs to line up inline comments because it makes them less sensitive to minor adjustments.
+* Try to keep line lengths less than 80 columns, but don't sacrifice readability just to keep it below 80; always keep them less than 120 columns.
+* Define local words directly above global words that use them with no blank lines between definitions.
+* Put one blank line or EOF after each global definition and each "major" local definition.
+* Short definitions (especially local words) should be on one line unless splitting into multiple lines increases readability.
+* The first line of multi-line definitions must only have ":" followed by the word name and a stack comment and it must not be indented.
+* The last line of a multi-line definition must only contain ";" and it must not be indented.
+* All lines except the first and last of a multi-line definition must be indented with two spaces.
+* TODO: stack comments